XTLS/Xray-docs-next/docs/en/config/inbounds/tun.md

 > `name`: string

 The name of the created TUN interface.
-Default is `"xray0"`.
+Default is `"utunN"`.

+Where N is a random number between 10 and 1024.

+> `desc`: string

+The description of the network interface name on Windows.
+Default is `Wintun`.
+This string is concatenated with "Tunnel" to form "xxx Tunnel".

+On Windows, you can use `route print` to view the details.

 > `mtu`: number